AugmenTab/mythic/README.md

 * Experience Apply buttons are discarding first attempt to alter values, then work correctly afterward.
 * Experience Purchase Price field does not focus coming off the Name field.
 It has to be focused a second time before the focus sticks.
 * Equipping a new armor while one is already equipped updates the character sheet n + 1 times, where n is the number of armors the user has in their inventory.
 This is not so much a bug as it is a quirk of how it updates each armor in turn to unequip them before finally equipping the new armor.
 This may cause unforeseen issues, but as of yet none have been observed.
 In the future, I would like to batch these changes, then update them all at once.
-* Not all Wound and Luck calculations are accurate for all soldier types with the 5.0 update.

 ## Planned Features and Stretch Goals